 As a parent, your first responsibility is the care of your child, whether that child is a minor or an incapacitated adult.
 So it’s essential you make plans for their care in the event of your passing.
 Your will can specify a person you trust to assume the duties of a guardian, but the court will need to appoint that person for the relationship to be legally binding.
 There are two types of guardianship in New York and New Jersey: guardian of the person and guardian of the property.
 One person can serve in both roles, but your unique situation and goals for your loved ones will determine what kinds of arrangements you wish to establish.

 After an individual dies, the federal government taxes estates valued at or above a certain amount, and that amount is subject to change.
 Some state governments also impose a tax on a decedent’s estate before it can be distributed to beneficiaries.
 In the state of New York, the threshold for estate tax is $5.25 million (as of January 2019, it is scheduled to increase to $5,490,000), so an estate valued at less than this amount is not taxed by the state.
 New Jersey does not impose a tax on the estates of decedents who have died on or after January 1, 2018, but the state does impose an inheritance tax on beneficiaries or transferees, based on the inheritance received and relationship between the recipient and decedent.
 There are ways to minimize estate taxes, including private annuities, marital transfers, and lifetime gifts to children.
 Our firm can go over the details of your estate and determine the best course of action to take to reduce your estate tax in New York or New Jersey.

 Whether you are drafting a will, establishing legal guardianship, or handling estate taxes, Schwartz, Fang & Keating, P.C., with offices in Woodbury (Long Island), New York, New York City and Edison, New Jersey, can assist you.
-Please call 516-388-7445 or contact us online to schedule a free initial consultation today.
+Please call 516-388-7445 or contact us online to schedule an initial consultation today.